raistefintel/intelpython.github.io/docs/source/getting_started.md

   ```
   C:\Program Files(x86)\Intel\oneAPI\setvars.bat
   ```
-For more information on environment variables, view [Use the setvars Script for Linux or macOS](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-0/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-0/use-the-setvars-script-with-windows.html).
+For more information on environment variables, check out how to [use the setvars Script for Linux or macOS](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-0/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-0/use-the-setvars-script-with-windows.html).

-3. Activate the conda environment.
+3. **Activate the conda environment.**
 * Linux\*:
-  - If you have root access to your oneAPI installation path or if you use the Intel® DevCloud: <br>
-Intel Python environment will be activated by default.
+  - If you have root access to your oneAPI installation path or if you use the Intel® DevCloud, Intel Python environment will be activated by default.
 However, if you have activated another environment, you can return with the following command:
     ```
     source activate base
     ```